giuliano-aiello/latex-notes-template/README.md

 |-- README.md
 |-- render.sh
 ```

-Please specify the location of your Inkscape installation in the `\InkscapePath` command, in `mypackage.sty`.

 Run `render.sh main.tex`.
 Open your `main.pdf` file.\
 The script that was just executed performs the following steps: